WellFiredDevelopment/dotCommandDocumentation/sphinx/source/about/introduction.rst

 Developers
 ^^^^^^^^^^

-No more making custom builds to test functionality or track down bugs, with the ability to expose any of your c# Methods or Properties (public, private, internal, static or instance) to the :ref:`learn_step_by_step_ui_overview_all_commands_window` window you can access them instantly.
+Instanly expose any of your c# Methods or Properties (public, private, internal, static or instance) to the :ref:`learn_step_by_step_ui_overview_all_commands_window` window.
+Allowing you to access them in game on the command line instantly.
 If you're a power user, the command interface works similar to a regular terminal.
 All the usual hotkeys work here too.
 All built in types are parsed and displayed as suggestions, with support for complex types.

 Quality Assurance